Ajahn Chah meditating in Rattanakosin Thai art style

 • Progressive Camp Western monastic communities (Bodhinyana, Amaravati, and several American Forest monasteries) that viewed the ordination as a necessary evolution to restore gender equity while adhering to the spirit of the Vinaya.

-Spencer acknowledges that the spirit of the Vinayapromoting the welfare of all sentient beingscan motivate progressive action, yet he maintains that such motivations must be balanced against the orders structural integrity to avoid schismatic outcomes.
-His assessment aligns with a broader scholarly viewpoint that emphasizes institutional continuity as a core component of monastic legitimacy (see Kawanami, 2013).
+I acknowledge that the spirit of the Vinaya promoting the welfare of all sentient beings, can motivate progressive action, yet he maintains that such motivations must be balanced against the orders structural integrity to avoid schismatic outcomes.
+I believe that my assessment aligns with a broader scholarly viewpoint that emphasizes institutional continuity as a core component of monastic legitimacy.

 5.8 Legacy and Continuing Dialogue